codevardhan/harsh-blog/_posts/2019-10-01-android-programming-101.md

 # First week

 After installing android studio, downloading extra libraries, creating a virtual machine for the app to run in, I created the traditional hello world program.
+Following this I did the next 3 sub modules in the codelabs course.
+During this time, I was given a project by my mentors at amFOSS to be completed in 10 working days.
+It was to create a timetable app that can display the timetable for a particular day and a memo for each subject.
+Before starting the project, I was confused if I had to learn the basics from codelabs first or just directly jump into stuff that I had no idea about.
+Because there was no enough time to do both,I decided to start working on the app.

+At first I learnt to create tabbed apps using `TabbedActivity`.
+After this I kept running into words like `fragments`, `activity`, `saved state`.
+So, I took some time into reading and understanding some of them.
+I also understood the way kotlin/java code works with res files.
+Created a couple of example programs to understand the implementation.